PulseRain/Reindeer/README.md

   5. Build the verilog code and C++ test bench: **make**

   6. Run the simulation for compliance test: **make test_all**

+If everything goes smooth, the output may look like the following:

 <a href="https://youtu.be/bs-CplrT9Mo" target="_blank"><img src="https://github.com/PulseRain/Reindeer/raw/master/docs/verilator.GIF" alt="Verilator" width="1008" height="756" border="10" /></a>